Pedro Lopes (Cape Verdean politician)

-Pedro Fernandes Lopes (Coimbra, 22 January 1986), is the current Secretary of State for Digital Economy of the Government of the Republic of Cape Verde.
+Pedro Nuno Alves Fernandes Lopes (Coimbra, 22 January 1986), is the current Secretary of State for Digital Economy of the Government of the Republic of Cape Verde.
 He previously served as the Secretary of State for Innovation and Vocational Training of the Government of the Republic of Cape Verde from 2018 to 2021.

 Early life and education

 Son of José António Lopes (Praia – Achada de Santo António, Cape Verde, 7 September 1961) and Maria Isabel Alves (Coimbra, 18 January 1948).
 Family from Coimbra, Portugal and from Praia (Achada de Santo António) and Ilha do Fogo (Mosteiros), Cape Verde.

 Pedro Lopes has a degree in International Relations from the University of Coimbra in Portugal, a Master's degree in Conflict Resolution from the University of Bradford in the United Kingdom, and a Post Graduate in Strategic Marketing Communication from the Department of Economics of the University of Coimbra.
 He was President of the International Relations Students' Union of the University of Coimbra (NERIFE).